- Home

 Florida

-Voters may change their party by written notice that contains the voter’s date of birth or voter registration number or on a Voter Registration Application.
+Voters may change their party by written notice that contains the voter’s date of birth or voter registration number or online at https://registertovoteflorida.gov/.

 Name Change/Signature Update